PizzaBox/imageOnSave/README.md

 ```
 mypainting.psd will save an image as <folder mypainting.psd is saved in>/mypainting-imageOnSave/mypainting-123456789.png
 ```
-## Requirements
+## Photoshop versions
 * Photoshop CC 2019 or higher.

-The script was developed/tested using Photoshop CC 2019, and should work with all versions of Photoshop CC.
-If you have issues with your version, please let me know.
+The script was developed using [Photoshop CC 2019 Scripting Guidelines](https://www.adobe.com/devnet/photoshop/scripting.html), and was tested using CC 2019.
+It should work with newer versions of Photoshop CC.
+It may work with older versions of CC as well.
+If you're using a version that isn't listed above, please let me know so I can add it to the list above.

 ## Installation